 Apart from quality management, you can use this tool in the following situations:

 - When you have a lot of data and you want to analyze it.

 - When you want to identify the cause with the highest number of problems.

 - When you want to prioritize tasks.

-Benefits of the Pareto Analysis
+Benefits of a Pareto Chart

-- Drawing a Pareto Chart is very easy.
+- Drawing a Pareto chart is easy.

 - It helps you segregate the problems and their causes.